 We are already seeing software companies like Workday, SAP, Microsoft and Oracle adding niche blockchain functions such as credentialing to their product range.
 Not all will be successful because of design and supporting network issues and the rush to market will have some costly casualties.
 There are also blockchain payroll products facing similar challenges.

-This forum is suitable for those practitioners of mid-career level, specifically in the role/s of:
+Those practitioners of mid-career level, specifically in the roles of:

 Remuneration and Benefits